Always Good. Always Hood.™

 Hood has a national network of direct sales representatives and broker partners that serve the grocery, convenience store, mass/drug, and club channels in retail, as well as foodservice classes of trade.
 Customers are served directly from its plant network via private fleet and common carriers.
 Hood's distribution network also includes DSD route coverage in the Northeast.

-For more than 20 years, Hood has been committed to ultra-high-temperature (UHT) processing and today stands as a leader in the production of UHT dairy products.
-Growth of Hood's UHT beverage business drove the need to expand the company’s manufacturing capacity and add new processing and packaging technologies to its operations.
+For more than 20 years, Hood has been committed to extended-shelf-life (ESL) processing and today stands as a leader in the production of ESL dairy products.
+Growth of Hood's ultra-high-temperature (UHT) beverage business drove the need to expand the company’s manufacturing capacity and add new processing and packaging technologies to its operations.
 In 2000 Hood opened a new state-of-the-art fluid dairy manufacturing plant.
-Located in Winchester, Virginia, Hood’s southernmost manufacturing plant manufactures fluid dairy and non-dairy aseptic, ultra-high-temperature (UHT) and extended-shelf-life (ESL) beverages using innovative UHT and ESL manufacturing and packaging technologies.
-In 2012, Hood added aseptic processing and filling capacity at its ESL facility in Sacramento, California.
+Located in Winchester, Virginia, Hood’s southernmost manufacturing plant manufactures fluid dairy and non-dairy aseptic, UHT and ESL beverages using innovative manufacturing and packaging technologies.
+In 2012, Hood added aseptic processing and filling capacity at its facility in Sacramento, California.
 Hood’s two aseptic lines account for two of the three low acid Shibuya aseptic fillers in the United States, allowing the company to respond to existing and potential national customer needs, including the growing demand for shelf-stable nondairy products like nutritional drinks.

 Additional Hood manufacturing facilities across the country produce branded, private label, co-packed and licensed brand products for retail and food service customers throughout the United States.
 These plants produce fluid milk, cream, eggnog, ice cream, frozen novelties, juices, fruit drinks, specialty (protein) beverages, cultured dairy products and condiments.